pau1ie/CuriousDBA/content/post/SQLTuning.md

 well in an explain plan, so it can be better to run the SQL and then look at the results.
 Interesting rows are Cardinality, which is an estimate, and cost, which is also an estimate.
 It can be used to estimate which parts of the query are likely to run slowly.
 It contains a section containing a list of hints which should force the use of the plan, though data type conversions may mean that is not possible.
+The explain plan can be accessed by using the context menu (right click), or using the icon highlighted below.

 ![Explain Plan](../../images/SQLTuning/sqldexplain.png)

 ### Autotrace